Unblinking Eye

 (not comprehensive):

 Bacon Arms Company, E.L.
-Dickenson, Forehand & Wadsworth, Harrington & Richardson, Hood Firearms Company, Hopkins & Allen, Iver Johnson, Lee, J.M.
+Dickinson, Forehand & Wadsworth, Harrington & Richardson, Hood Firearms Company, Hopkins & Allen, Iver Johnson, Lee Arms Company, J.M.
 Marlin, Norwich Arms Company, Osgood, Prescott, Reid, Whitney.

 1. Single action revolver